 We encourage you to use the resources in this section during check-in meetings with your student.
 You can use this opportunity to help students learn and articulate the value of their on-campus work.

 - Skill Building: Employers who hire UW graduates have identified a few core skills that are critical to students’ success in the job search and in the workplace.
 You can utilize our resource, Level Up!
 Build Skills Employers Want, to shape the learning outcomes for your student employees in their positions.

-- Video resources: View a short video series focused on managing and support interns, which can be readily applied to supervising student employees.
+- Video resources: View a short featured video series focused on managing and support interns, which can be readily applied to supervising student employees.

 - This guide was created to help students make meaning of their employment experiences and to help them articulate the skills they gained in their work.
 Students can navigate the guide independently, but will benefit if supported by their supervisor/mentor in the meaning making process.